EPCCed/fulhame-docs/user_guide/connect.rst

 Once you are registered with SAFE, login and proceed to the EPCC SAFE main menu.
 Select *Login accounts* from the top menu bar and select *request login account*.
-For the project choose 'nx01 - NextGenIO support' from the drop down menu and click *next*.
+For the project choose 'fh01 - Fulhame support' from the drop down menu and click *next*.
 On the following page select 'hydra-vpn' and click *next*.
 Finally, select a username and click *request*.

-These steps are now repeated to request access to NextgenIO itself.
-From the EPCC SAFE main menu select *request login account*, set the project to 'nx01 - NextGenIO support', and now select 'NextGenIO' before clicking *next* and again choosing a username.
+These steps are now repeated to request access to Fulhame itself.
+From the EPCC SAFE main menu select *request login account*, set the project to 'fh01 - Fulhame support', and now select 'Fulhame' before clicking *next* and again choosing a username.

 You can follow the progress of the request under the *login accounts* tab in